-In the field with UNHCR: “It really makes a difference when we cooperate with the private sector”
+Stories from the Field: “It really makes a difference when we cooperate with the private sector”

 © UNHCR/Diana Diaz

-This is the third interview in the series, “In the field with UNHCR”, providing insight into the daily lives of some of our Danish colleagues, working for the organization all over the world.
+“Stories from the Field” is an interview series providing insight into the daily lives of some of our Northern European colleagues, working for the organization all over the world.

 Why did you choose to work for UNHCR?

 “I wrote my thesis at the University of Copenhagen on refugee law, so it’s a topic that has always interested me.
 Newly graduated, I was stationed by the Danish Refugee Council, but subsequently I was employed permanently by UNHCR, where I have been ever since.

 In that way, I have actually only worked with refugees, internally displaced people and the human rights sector my whole life, but I am extremely happy with my job and the work we do in the field with the refugees and the internally displaced.
 I have never been stationed at the headquarters, and even though it is a changeable and unpredictable life, I think it’s exciting to live in other cultures and I like to be posted in the field.”